5 Ways Deep Links Can Give Your Notifications the Impact They Need

 Deep linking is a feature that’s still very much evolving.
 Different APIs are seeing what features work to optimize user experience, and getting rid of what is clunky or slow.

-OpenBack offers deep links with our push notification SDK, including features like a deep link template where you can save a particular link and then select it from a dropdown menu whenever you want to add it to a new notification.
+OpenBack offers deep links with our push notification SDK, including features like a template for deep links where you can save a particular link and then select it from a dropdown menu whenever you want to add it to a new notification.
 We also make it easy to track what a deep link contains, and if you send someone a deep link that has a certain parameter on the end, you can later pull in that parameter from inside of the app.